| |

 You’ll love it because:

-• it has a smooth, creamy mascarpone filling
+• it has a light, airy mascarpone filling with an authentic texture

-• it can be made ahead, and actually tastes even better after chilling
+• it tastes even better after chilling overnight, making it ideal for preparing ahead

 Kitchen Tools Needed